Determining the Hubble Constant with AGN-assisted Black Hole Mergers

-Multi-messenger gravitational-wave observations represent a valuable, independent probe of the expansion of the Universe \cite{1986Natur.323..310S}.
-The Hubble constant, which describes the rate of expansion, can measured using Type Ia supernovae, giving a local expansion rate of $H_0 = 74.03 \pm 1.42$\,km\,s$^{-1}$\,Mpc$^{-1}$ \cite{2019ApJ...876...85R}.
-It can also be measured through cosmic microwave background observations focusing on the early Universe, which gives a conflicting $H_0 = 67.4\pm 0.5$\,km\,s$^{-1}$\,Mpc$^{-1}$ \cite{collaboration2018planck}.
-These results differ at about $3\sigma$ level, which may be the signature of new physics beyond our current understanding of cosmology.
+Multi-messenger gravitational-wave observations represent a valuable, independent probe of the expansion of the universe \citep{1986Natur.323..310S}.
+The Hubble constant, which describes the rate of expansion, can be measured using type Ia supernovae, giving a local expansion rate of $H_0 = 74.03 \pm 1.42$\,km\,s$^{-1}$\,Mpc$^{-1}$ \citep{2019ApJ...876...85R}.
+It can also be measured through cosmic microwave background observations focusing on the early universe, which gives a conflicting $H_0 = 67.4\pm 0.5$\,km\,s$^{-1}$\,Mpc$^{-1}$ \citep{Planck:2018vyg}.
+These results differ at the $4.4\sigma$ level, which may be the signature of new physics beyond our current understanding of cosmology.

-Gravitational waves from a binary merger carry information about the luminosity distance of the source.
-To determine $H_0$ one also needs to measure redshift, which is not directly accessible from the source but can be measured from the spectrum of the merger's host galaxy.
+Gravitational waves from a compact binary merger carry information about the luminosity distance of the source.
+To determine $H_0$ one also needs to measure redshift, which is not directly accessible from the source but can be measured from the electromagnetic spectrum of the merger's host galaxy.

-The identification of the host galaxy typically requires the detection of electromagnetic emission given the limited localization available through gravitational waves.
-Neutrons star mergers are natural targets for such measurements due to the broad range of electromagnetic emission they produce \cite{Bartos_2013,2012ApJ...746...48M}.
-The first neutron star merger discovered by LIGO \cite{2015CQGra..32g4001L} and Virgo \cite{2015CQGra..32b4001A}, GW170817, was also observed across the electromagnetic spectrum, and was used to constrain $H_0$ \cite{GW170817_H0,2017ApJ...851L..36G,2019NatAs...3..940H}.
+The identification of the host galaxy typically requires the detection of electromagnetic emission coincident with the limited localization available through gravitational waves.
+Neutrons star mergers are natural targets for such measurements due to the broad range of electromagnetic emission they produce \citep{Bartos_2013,2012ApJ...746...48M}.
+The first neutron star merger discovered by LIGO \citep{2015CQGra..32g4001L} and Virgo \citep{2015CQGra..32b4001A}, GW170817, was also observed across the electromagnetic spectrum, and was used to constrain $H_0$ \citep{GW170817_H0,2017ApJ...851L..36G,2019NatAs...3..940H}.

-Not all neutron star mergers detected by LIGO/Virgo will have identified electromagnetic counterparts \cite{Hosseinzadeh_2019,2020NatAs.tmp..179A}.
+Not all neutron star mergers detected by LIGO-Virgo-KAGRA will have identified electromagnetic counterparts \citep{Hosseinzadeh_2019,2020NatAs.tmp..179A}.
 Especially more distant events will be difficult to observe electromagnetically due to their weaker flux and poorer gravitational-wave localization.
-In addition, as neutron star mergers are relatively nearby, the redshift of their host galaxies will be affected by significant proper motion, introducing a systematic uncertainty in $H_0$ measurements.
+In addition, as neutron star mergers are relatively nearby, the redshift of their host galaxies will be affected significantly by proper motion, introducing a systematic uncertainty in $H_0$ measurements.